renepacchaux/recipe-revolution/README.md

 Because onboarding is a chance to directly engage the individual on how the app is to be used, learnability comes up as a key design principle.
 A diet-tip seeking individual uninstalls because they have just arrived at an app that otherwise requires more personal help on how to use it.

 ### Problem
-How could we increase uptake of users onto the app?
+How could we increase uptake and retention of users onto the app?

 ### Solution
 We planned interview research and among the feedback was to ask where their excitement went after downloading the app?
 I information was in pieces at first until we notices the subtle theme that every interviewee _wanted_ a recipe converter.